 Often referred to as “The Hot Spring Kingdom,” Taiwan is one of the world’s top 15 hot spring destinations.
-With some 130 hot spring sites, Taiwan has one of the highest concentrations and greatest variety of hot springs in the world.
+With some 130 hot spring sites, Taiwan has one of the highest concentrations and greatest variety of hot springs in the world, including the Dongpu Hot Spring area.

 Please watch the following video of the Dongpu Hot Spring Area in central Taiwan: